moodle/devdocs/docs/moodleapp/development/custom-push-notifications.md

 ## Moodle's Message API

-Please read the official Moodle documentation, [[Message API]], where it is explained how to create a new message provider within a plugin.
+Please read the official Moodle documentation, [Message API](https://docs.moodle.org/dev/Message_API), where it is explained how to create a new message provider within a plugin.

-Apart from what is explained in the [[Message API]] please notice that it is possible to add a "customdata" field (json-encoded) with additional parameters.
+Apart from what is explained in the [Message API](https://docs.moodle.org/dev/Message_API) please notice that it is possible to add a "customdata" field (json-encoded) with additional parameters.
 Those parameters are the ones described in the Airnotifier API section below.

 ## Airnotifier API